 - To detour through Hampton Wick turn right onto the A308, go over the pedestrian crossing and keep left at the roundabout into its High Street.
-The White Hart Hotel is by the roundabout, the Swan on the right at the junction with Lower Teddington Road and the Foresters Arms at the junction with Park Road and St John's Road (which you can take to rejoin the main route at Church Grove).
+The White Hart Hotel is by the roundabout, the Swan on the right at the junction with Lower Teddington Road and the Foresters Arms at the junction with Park Road and St John's Road.
+Go to the end of St John's Road to rejoin the main route at [?].

 Starting from Hampton Wick Station (+½ km)

 - Turn left out of the station and go along the main road for 250m, crossing over at some point (there are pedestrian lights outside the station and also further on, by the Foresters pub).